pgraves5/charts/snmp-notifier/README.md

     ```
     $ helm install snmp-notifier objectscale/snmp-notifier --set product=objectscale,snmpServer.host="10.11.12.13"
     ```
+    Note: by default v2c SNMP notifier will be confgured with "public" community string.
+Please see the configuration section for v3 configuration.

 4. Verify the pod and service is available:
     ```bash
     $ kubectl get pod,svc -l release=snmp-notifier